Bed Bugs on TTC Line 1: What Toronto Riders Need To Know

 The now-viral video shows one visible bed bug crawling across the fabric of a TTC subway seat.
 The insect is clearly identifiable by its flat, oval body, and reddish-brown colour which are key characteristics of this pesky critter.

 In the video the bug appear alive and quite active, and the video’s clarity leaves little doubt about what’s crawling on the seat.
-The footage triggered an avalanche of comments from concerned Toronto and GTA commuters, many of whom now say they refuse to sit on subway seats, citing hygiene and pest concerns.
+The footage triggered thousands of comments from concerned Toronto and GTA commuters, many of whom now say they refuse to sit on subway seats.

 Public Reaction: Widespread Concern Across Toronto

 The incident has ignited a wave of concern throughout the city.
 “This is my worst nightmare,” one rider wrote on Reddit.
 Another Reddit user suggested his own pest control idea, which was both misleading and potentially ineffective: “Was this reported to the TTC?
 They need to heat treat that ASAP.”
-While well-intentioned, such comments often oversimplify complex pest control issues and may spread misinformation about treating bed bugs.
-On TikTok, users offered various suggestions, from bringing personal seat covers or disinfectant spray to standing for the entire ride to avoid contact with the seats.
+This isn’t just online paranoia.
+Bed bugs are really good at moving and can survive a lot.
+When people use transportation it is easy for bed bugs to catch a ride, on our clothes, backpacks or bags.
+Once bed bugs get to our homes or workplaces they reproduce quickly and are very hard to get rid of.

 But this isn’t just online paranoia, Bed bugs are highly mobile, and resilient pests.
 Public transportation provides ideal conditions for their spread, especially when infestations go unreported or untreated.